 - Most liquids are billed in milliliters.
 And products containing powder for reconstitution to be taken orally are billed in milliliters following reconstitution.

 - Most ointments, creams, and topical powders are billed in grams.

 - Most tablets or capsules are billed as each.
 Vials containing powder for reconstitution to be injected are billed by the number of vials--each.
 Other items that normally are billed as each are blood factor units, kits, packets, syringes, condoms, and diaphragms.

-each twin pack is billed as a quantity of 1
+Each (1 inhaler is billed as a quantity of 1)